alexanderhowada/oppai_challenge/README.md

     > The merge (upsert) statement (utils.delta.merge) is a very important part of the ETL as it allows to update the data without adding new rows.

 - no partitioning:
-    > partitioning is very important as it allows to read only part of the data instead of reading the entire dataset on a query.
-However, the dataset is very small and partitioning would only make things more complicated (and possibly expensive).
+    > partitioning is very important as it allows to read only part of the data instead of reading the entire dataset when executing a query.
+However, the dataset is very small and partitioning would only make things more complicated (and possibly more expensive).

 - No dimensional modeling:
     > I decided to not use dimensional modeling due to the small size of the dataset, however I would implement it if the dataset was larger (terabytes).

 - ETL by updated_at_date:
-    > for scalability purposes, it is interesting to process only the data tha have changed.
+    > for scalability purposes, it is interesting to process only the data that have changed.
 Therefore, I process data in according to its updated date.

     > procesing by updated_at_date is a flexible process as the same script can be used to process the entire dataset and or latest data.